 There is a very rare condition called ‘Fabricated or Induced Illness’ (FII), previously known as ‘Munchausen’s by Proxy’, where a parent (usually the mother), due to her own psychological distress, creates the appearance of an illness in her child, sometimes even creating psychological or physical conditions to make them unwell.

 Coverage on BBC 5 Live Investigates today highlighted that cases of FII investigations are increasing and explored some of the reasons for this.
-FII came to the PDA Society’s attention when we had requests for support and advice from 4 families in the space of a single week.
+FII came to the PDA Society’s attention when we had requests for support from 4 families in the space of a single week.
 This prompted us to start keeping records – we have seen 15 enquiries over the last 4 months.
 To date, none of the cases that have been concluded found any evidence of FII.
 Since then we have been working with the BBC and others to highlight the issue.